Victoria PCSC Program Team

 Site Specialist Lead

-Dr. Goulart is a Radiation Oncologist at the BC Cancer Vancouver Island Centre.
+Dr. Goulart is a Radiation Oncologist at the BC Cancer – Victoria.
 Originally from Newfoundland, she moved to British Columbia to complete her residency in Vancouver and pursued a fellowship in Paris, France.
 Dr. Goulart is excited to be a part of the expansion of the PCSC Program for prostate patients and their partners at BC Cancer.
-She has received numerous grants in the arena of prostate cancer care in the hopes of improving the quality of care she can provide alongside the team at the Vancouver Island Centre.
+She has received numerous grants in the arena of prostate cancer care in the hopes of improving the quality of care she can provide alongside the team at the BC Cancer – Victoria.

 Jessica Noble, BSc

 Jessica is the Program Coordinator for the Victoria PCSC Program.
 She received her Bachelors of Science from University of Victoria and is now completing a certificate in Leadership and Development with Camosun.
 Before coming to BC Cancer, Jessica worked in a local health care clinic and with Island Health in public health administration; she is also a director for a local youth leadership charity and organizes community events for volunteers of all ages.
 Jessica was born and raised in Victoria.

 Dr. Parimi is an oncologist at BC Cancer Victoria.
 He attended medical school at the University of Alberta and studied internal medicine at the University of Calgary as well as medical oncology.
 He completed his medical oncology residency at the Tom Baker Cancer Centre.
 Dr. Parimi later moved to Vancouver to do a prostate cancer fellowship before making the change to Vancouver Island and joining BC Cancer Victoria.
 Dr. Parimi has been instrumental is offering education for metastatic patients through the PCSC Program since its beginning in Victoria.